14-Day Turkey And Greece Itinerary (Detailed Guide)

 GREECE & TURKEY TRAVEL ITINERARY FAQS

-Can I visit Greece and Turkey in one trip?
+Can I visit Turkey and Greece on a single trip?

 What Greek islands are close to Turkey?

-How many days do I need to explore Greece and Turkey?
+How many days do I need for Turkey and Greece?

 1. how much per person for march 30 onwards? how many persons, minimum? do you have a shorter trip, like 10 or 12 days only?